-Board/Committee Membership Meeting Attendance 2 Board 13 of 13 Corporate Govern nance and Nomina ating Commit tee 2 1 of 2 Audit Committee 4 of 4 Options and Common Shares (as at Dece ember 31, 2023) Common Shares Options DSUs DSUs Total Value of Common Shares 3 990,641 898,345 670,223 \$ 226,639 Minimum Shareholding requirement status as at April 23, 2024 (3 x annual gross retained x annual gross retainer fees) Total qualifying Share/ Equity Holdings Total of Total qualifying value 4 Multiple 2,178 ,105 C\$1,241,214 C\$1,241,214 16x
+Board/Committee Membership Meeting Attendance Board 8 of 10 Compensation Committee 1 of 3 Audit Committee 3 of 4 Options and Common Shares (as at December 31, 2024)) Common Shares Options D DSUs Total Value of Common Shares 2 990,641 498,345 1,1 187,464 \$179,009 Minimum Shareholding requirement status as at April 25, 2025 (3 x annual gross retainer fees) Total qualifying Share/ E Holdings # quity Total qualifying value 3 3 Multiple Multiple 2,548,475 \$1,314,334 16.4 16.4

-- (1) Mr. Pease served as Interim President and Chief Executive Officer from November 13, 2015, to February 22, 2016; there is no reason to believe his experience as such would interfere with his judgment as a Director, or as of the date of this Circular, that Mr. Pease has a material relationship with the Corporation outside of his role as an Independent Director. - (2) Mr. Pease ceased to be a member of the Corporate Governance and Nominating Committee ("CG&N Committee") on June 14, 2023, and attended 100% of all meetings prior to that date. - (3) Calculated using the market price of the Common Shares on the TSX on December 29, 2023, the last day of 2023 on which trading occurred (C\$0.31) and translated to US\$ at the daily average exchange rate reported by the Bank of Canada. - (4) Calculated per the terms of the Share Ownership Policy.
+- (1) Mr. Pease served as Interim President and Chief Executive Officer from November 13, 2015, to February 22, 2016; there is no reason to believe his experience as such would interfere with his judgment as a Director, or as of the date of this Circular, that Mr. Pease has a material relationship with the Corporation outside of his role as an Independent Director. - (2) Calculated using the market price of the Common Shares on the TSX on December 31, 2024, the last day of 2024 on which trading occurred (C\$0.26) and translated to US\$ at the daily average exchange rate reported by the Bank of Canada. - (3) Calculated per the terms of the Share Ownership Policy.

-Barbara Womersle Barbara Womersley, CPHR, SHRM-SCP, ICD.D Age: 48 East Vancouver, E East Vancouver, British Columbia, Canada Independent Director since February 24, 2020 Ms. Womersley is a Chartered Professional in Human Resources and brings over 20 years of experience in a variety of industries with a focus on the mining industry, including previous senior roles at Barrick Gold Corp, Lundin Mining Corp and Yukon Zinc Corp.
-Ms. Womersley runs a human resources consultancy, leading projects such as leadership coaching and advising, compensation system review and implementation, recruitment for senior roles, HR policy and project management plan development, and performance management system development and implementation.
-1998 and earned h the Erickson Cert Ms. Womersley earned a Bachelor of Commerce Degree (with honours) from the University of Victoria in 1998 and earned her Chartered Professional in Human Resources designation (CCHRA) in 2004.
+Barbara Womersley, CPHR, SHRM-SCP, ICD.D Age: 49 East Vancouver, British Columbia, Canada Inde pendent Director since February 24, 2020 Last Valicouver, Diffish Columbia, Canada mue pendent Director since rebruary 24, 2020 Ms. Womersley is a Chartered Professional in Human Reso ources and brings over 25 years of experience in a variety of industries with a focus on the mining industry, in cluding previous senior roles at Barrick Gold Corp.
+Lundin Mining Corp and Yukon Zinc Corp.
+Ms. Womers , , resists and resists and resistance - · · · · · · · · · · · · · · · · · · · projects such as leadership and executive coaching and advising, compensation system review and implementation, recruitment for senior roles, HR policy and project management plan development, and performance management system development and implementation.

+Ms. Womersley earned a Bachelor of Commerce Degree (with honours) from the University of Victoria in 1998 and earned her Chartered Professional in Human Resources designation (CCHRA) in 2004.
 She obtained the Erickson Certified Professional Coach designation in 2019.
 In 2022, through the Institute of Corporate Directors: Directors Education Program obtained the ICD.D designation.

-Areas of Expertise Human Resources and Compensation; Policy Development; Benchmarking and Performance Management Board/Committee e Membership Meeting Attendance 1 Board Board 13 of 13 Compensation Committee 4 of 4 4 of 4 Corporate Governance and Nominating Committee 2 of 2 2 of 2 Audit Committee 2 of 4 2 of 4 Options and Common Shares (as at December 31, 2023) Common Shares Options DSUs Total Value of Common Shares 2 otal Value of Common Shares 2
+Human Resources and Compensation; Policy Development; Benchmarking and Performance Management

+Board/Committee Membership Meeting Attendance Board 10 of 10 Compensation Committee 3 of 3 Corporate Governance and d Nomina ting Committee 2 of 2 Audit Committee 4 of 4 Options and Common Shares (as at Dec cember 31, 2024 1) Common Shares Options [DSUs Total Value of Common Shares 1 73,529 423,345 1,0 023,491 L \$13,287 Minimum Shareholding requirement status as at April 25, 2025 (3 x annual gross retainer fees) Total qualifying Share/ E Holdings # Equity Total qualifying value 2 ue 2 Multiple Multiple 1,547,068 \$616 5,316 12.3
-(1) Ms. Womersley joined the Corporation's audit committee (the "Audit Committee") on June 14, 2023, and attended 100% of all meetings after that date.

-Minimum Shareholding requirement status as at April 23, 2024 (3 x annual gross retainer fees)

-Total qualifying value3

-Multiple

-10x

-- (2) Calculated using the market price of the Common Shares on the TSX on December 29, 2023, the last day of 2023 on which trading occurred (C\$0.31) and translated to US\$ at the daily average exchange rate reported by the Bank of Canada. - (3) Calculated per the terms of the Share Ownership Policy.
+(1) Calculated using the market price of the Common Shares on the TSX on December 31, 2024, the last day of 2024 on which trading occurred (C\$0.26) and translated to US\$ at the daily average exchange rate reported by the Bank of Canada.